QuickMythril/qortal/docs/IMPLEMENTATION.md

 For pending join requests, TTL does **not** gate the approval: any matching invite (pre- and post-trigger) will approve the stored request, even if its TTL would have expired by wall-clock time.
 This keeps the “request + later approval” flow working regardless of invite age and avoids adding a new rejection path.
 Do not enforce expiry in this path; use the invite’s transaction timestamp only for deterministic bookkeeping, not for expiry checks.

+### API filtering (client-facing, non-consensus)

+Invite-list endpoints filter expired invites using the current chain-tip block timestamp with an inclusive boundary (`expiry >= tip`), treating `expiry == null` as never expiring, and skipping filtering if there is no chain tip (to avoid local clock).
+Filtering is unconditional (no feature trigger) and may hide invites that could still be consumed via back/forward-dated JOINs—this divergence is intentional as a UX safety layer.

 Residual window (intentional): because we keep transaction-timestamp semantics, the forward/backdating window (~30m / ~24h) remains usable to consume an invite outside its wall-clock TTL.
 Closing that would need a block-time or hybrid basis (see docs/OTHER_ISSUES.md); out of scope for this fix.

 ## API: Ignoring Expired Invites in Results